TransforMap/data.transformap.co/CONTRIBUTING.md

 ## Miscellaneous

-Use the test suite!
-Run "npm test" after your changes.
+`npm test` : Use the test suite! after your changes.
-If you have a local CouchDB running, also run the integration tests: start API with: "npm start" in another terminal: "npm run integration"
-If some of the tests timeout on slow machines on the first run, just rerun them - they will be much faster on subsequent runs after everything is in memcache.
+`npm start` : (start API), in another terminal: `npm run integration` If some of the tests timeout on slow machines on the first run, just rerun them - they will be much faster on subsequent runs after everything is in memcache.

-Before commiting, run "npm run lint" to get warnings about your coding style.
+`npm run lint` : Before commiting to get warnings about your coding style.

-if you update do a new version, and it throws an Error like: Cannot find module '$newmodule', don't forget to run "npm install"
+`npm install` if you update to a new version, and it throws an Error like: Cannot find module '$newmodule'

 ## file responsibilities